 US Open Tennis with Covid-19

 This US Open is certainly very different, there is a player bubble implemented.
-No spectators will be present which may or may not influence the outcome.
 Players at this year's Open must draw on their internal strength both mentally and physically to win.

 The US Open has begun.

 This US Open is certainly very different, there is a player bubble implemented.
 No spectators will be present which may or may not influence the outcome.
 Players at this year's Open must draw on their internal strength both mentally and physically to win.
 In 2019, the US Open saw 737,872 fans attend the Billie Jean King National Tennis Center.
 This year will see 0.

 Will players that draw on the crowd for energy fall short?
 How will it be watching on TV?
 Spectator energy has been proven to assist players with a home advantage.
 In the case of Novak Djokovic, 17 Grand Slam winner, dealing with crowds provides him with energy and dealing with unfavorable ones is his forte.

 Crowd advantage for Novak, will it level the playing field?